sveawebpay/php-checkout/README.md

 The library provides entry points to integrate the checkout into your platform and to administrate checkout orders.

 ### 1. Setup

-The checkout requires jQuery to be able to run properly, if jQuery isn't loaded the iFrame won't appear.

 #### 1.1 Install with [**Composer**](https://getcomposer.org/)